Published: Mar 11, 2019Time to read: 9mins Category: Learning

 4 Steps to Take to Prepare for a Compliance Audit

 Looking to prepare for a compliance audit?
-In this blog from Nancy Dietz, Head of Training for NetDimensions LMS, we explore a few ways your LMS can help you impress auditors and inspectors.
+In this blog from Nancy Dietz, Customer Success Manager, we explore a few ways your LMS can help you impress auditors and inspectors.

 Healthcare compliance inspections can return any number of findings.
 Some are simple suggestions to fix small points that can make day-to-day life at work easier.
 And others can result in severe consequences if they’re not immediately acted on in the right way.

 There’s no avoiding the fact that a compliance audit is a big deal.
 Too many very severe findings can see hospital systems suffer penalties and lose accreditation from governing bodies, often with harsh financial and reputational implications.

 With almost all organizations seeking to improve their audit trail for regulators, here are four ways to face the compliance audit challenge with confidence.

 How to Prepare for a Compliance Audit Step #1: Be Prepared for Surprises

 Depending on the regulatory body, there is often a window of time in which auditors can arrive for an inspection without a specific scheduled appointment.
 Even when companies are forewarned that an inspection will take place within a set period (known as a survey window), it could happen on the first or last day of that window.
 Regulators can also decide to carry out an inspection in response to an incident, such as a death or a problem reported by a hospital visitor.